Investing in Young People

 The club also donates a prize at the Academy’s Annual Presentation Evening.

-In addition club members conduct CV Training and mock job interviews with students from the Academy to help them to prepare them for the difficult task of seeking employment at the conclusion of their studies.
+Club members conduct CV Training and mock job interviews with students from the Academy to help them to prepare them for the difficult task of seeking employment at the conclusion of their studies.

 Joy Lane School, Whitstable